Argonne-National-Laboratory/srlife/doc/sphinx/source/tutorial.rst

 .. code:: console

-   Best estimate life: 9062.849331 daily cycles
+   Best estimate life: 7077.239061 daily cycles

-indicating that the module predicts this receiver to have a structural life of 9062 repetitions of the daily cycle, or about 25 years.
+indicating that the module predicts this receiver to have a structural life of around 7000 repetitions of the daily cycle, or about 20 years.

 Visualizing tube results
 ------------------------